vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 ## References

-For more information about all of this, see these excellent articles that explain how all of this works in more detail:
+For more information about all of this, see these excellent articles that explain how this works in more detail:
 - [Full Guide to developing REST API’s with AWS API Gateway and AWS Lambda](https://blog.sourcerer.io/full-guide-to-developing-rest-apis-with-aws-api-gateway-and-aws-lambda-d254729d6992)
 - [Managing In-Production AWS Lambda Functions with API Gateway](https://medium.com/@zeebaig/managing-in-production-aws-lambda-functions-with-api-gateway-3921266ed7c6)